21 Church Street, Vernon, NJ 07462

 Applicants must both be at least 18 years old in order to get married in New Jersey.

 Both parties must appear in person at the registrar’s office to apply for the license.

 Note: Any documents in a foreign language must be accompanied by a certified English translation.

 There is a 72-hour waiting period after the application has been made before the license can be issued (there is no waiting period for a “Re-marriage” license; a remarriage license can only be issued if you are currently married to your spouse).
-If the marriage ceremony is scheduled for a Saturday or Sunday, the application must be made no later than the preceding Tuesday, however, it is strongly recommended that applications be made weeks in advance so that our office may accommodate you as applications are only taken weekdays between 9:00 a.m. and 3:30 p.m.
+If the marriage ceremony is scheduled for a Saturday or Sunday, the application must be made no later than the preceding Tuesday, however, it is strongly recommended that applications be made weeks in advance so that our office may accommodate you as applications are taken by appointment only, Monday, Tuesday and Friday, between 9:00 a.m. and 3:00 p.m.
 Holidays and weekends are included in the waiting period.
 In case of emergency, a Superior Court judge has the authority to waive all or part of the waiting period.

 If the applicants cannot come in at the same time, either may complete his/her part of the application and start the waiting period.
 The other applicant must return with the same witness to complete his/her part of the application.
 The application must be completed by both parties before the license will be issued.